Legal aspects of gender reassignment in the Czech Republic

 The process of gender reassignment in the Czech Republic involves a number of legal and administrative steps to ensure that the change is recorded in official documents.

-The process of gender reassignment in official records now begins with an application to the registry office, where a certificate from a health care provider about the gender reassignment treatment is required.
+The process of changing gender in official records currently begins with an application to the registry office.
+The application must be accompanied by a certificate from a health care provider, typically a sexologist, stating that the person has been diagnosed with a gender identity disorder and has given informed consent to the change of gender.
+Surgery or hormone treatment is no longer a requirement.
 Based on these documents, the registry office updates the data in the civil registry and the population registration system.
 The person concerned can apply for a new birth certificate, birth number and other documents such as an identity card.

 Before the whole process is completed, the person in transit can start using a neutral name.
-Many transgender individuals are already adjusting their dress and appearance to their gender identity even before the eventual surgery, and together with a neutral name, they can more quickly move closer to the gender they identify with.
+Many transgender individuals are already adjusting their dress and appearance to their gender identity even before the eventual surgery, and together with a neutral name, they can more quickly move closer to the gender with which they identify.
 These names, such as René Krejčí or Jindra Kočí, allow individuals to avoid everyday complications when dealing with the authorities or society.

 Tip for article